Legislation on communication

-- Drawing up a communication strategy for each operational programme;
+- Appointing a communication officer for each programme.

 Project beneficiaries are responsible for:

 - Acknowledging support on the beneficiary’s official website and on social media site with a short description of the operation, including its aims and results, and highlighting the financial support from the Union.

 - Displaying a poster of a minimum size A3 or equivalent electronic display at a location clearly visible to the public with information about the operation and support.